neurofractal/neurofractal.github.io/index.md

     * Working with [Dr. Wei He](https://www.cogsci.mq.edu.au/members/profile.php?memberID=643), I will be collecting and analysing resting-state MEG data from children aged 3-6 years old.
 Our aim is to investigate developmental changes in oscillation-based functional connectivity.

-* **MSc Thesis: Spatiotemporal Dynamics of Retreival Within & Between Semantic Categories.**<br />

-  * We used MEG, task-based and resting-state fMRI to characterise shifts between brain networks during the detection of semantic category changes

-* Development of evidence-based interventions for secondary school pupils with autism spectrum conditions

 ## Social Media